 - Calibration data from Transponder are not available since January 2005.
 This is due to a hardware failure on the transponder.
 The repair of such device is still under evaluation.
 The calibration data acquired until 2005 in the ZGM will be re-processed with TOSCA (Tool for Scatterometer Calibration) and the results will be provided in this report when available. - The calibration monitoring over the Brazilian rain forest has been reactivated since cycle 148.
-Despite the limited coverage, the monitoring is still valid for the Fore beam at descending passes and for Mid and Aft beams at ascending passes.
-Investigations performed showed that no signal degradations have been observed and that the calibration stability is within the geophysical noise. - The Ocean Calibration monitoring is performed by ECMWF.
-The average backscatter bias level was reduced compared to Cycle 149.
-A rather big asymmetry between the mid and fore/aft antenna for ascending tracks was diminished.
-Average bias level was less negative (-0.72 dB, was -0.95 dB), being 0.3 dB more negative than nominal data in 2000 (around -0.4 dB; see Figure 1 of the reports for Cycle 48 to 59).
-The situation is slightly better to that of one year ago (see report for Cycle 140).
+Despite the limited coverage, the monitoring is still valid Mid and Aft beams at ascending passes.
+In the reporting period limited amount of data is available at descending passes.
+Investigations performed showed that no signal degradations have been observed and that the calibration stability is within the geophysical noise - The Ocean Calibration monitoring is performed by ECMWF.
+The average backscatter bias level was reduced compared to Cycle 151.
+An asymmetry between the mid and fore/aft antenna for ascending tracks has diminished.
+Average bias level was less negative (-0.51 dB, was -0.56 dB), being 0.1 dB more negative than nominal data in 2000 (around -0.4 dB; see Figure 1 of the reports for Cycle 48 to 59).
+The situation is slightly better to that of one year ago (see report for Cycle 142).
 Long-term variations correlate with the yearly cycle, which, given the non-global coverage, is understandable.
 Therefore, the method of ocean calibration will probably only provide accurate information on calibration levels for globally or yearly data sets.